-The effect of Covid-19 lockdowns on the working world has absolutely validated the concept of remote working within the legal industry, and this change in attitude will have served to further enlarge the pool of lawyers wishing to take advantage of the opportunities offered by the Keystone model in the near-term.
-Whilst, the generational shift in attitude, highlighted in the LexisNexis survey 2024, towards a financially rewarding career which provides the opportunity for a good work-life balance suggests that the opportunity will continue to grow into the mid-term.
+The cultural changes in attitude towards remote working brought on by the pandemic advanced the acceptance of the Keystone model by several years, making it possible for us to now attract lawyers from the very top of the legal profession, thus further enlarging the pool of lawyers wishing to take advantage of the opportunities offered by the Keystone model in the near-term.
+Whilst, the generational shift in attitude, highlighted in the LexisNexis survey 2023, towards a financially rewarding career which provides the opportunity for a good work-life balance suggests that the opportunity will continue to grow into the mid-term.